 Normally any trip to the GC would be combined with a trip to the incredible Hoover damn which is also well worth a visit.

 Red Rock Canyon and The Valley of Fire are both natural features nearby that are less than an hour’s drive and both stunning natural desert rock formations.

 For the more adventurous Death Valley can be visited in less than a day with a fairly grueling round trip of about 300miles and 5-6hours plus stops.
 It’s a long day but really worth it.

 Las Vegas Attraction Passes

 With so much on offer in Sin City, things can really get out of hand cost-wise.
-The price of attraction can really add up.
-A great way to save money, limit you expenses and fit a whole heap more into your trip is with an attractions pass.
+The price of attractions can really add up.
+A great way to save money, limit your expenses, and fit a whole heap more into your trip is with an attractions pass.
 There are quite a few available for your Las Vegas trip.
-We have tried and tested most of Las Vegas’s Passes and attraction and created several reviews to help you see which pass would suit you best.
+We have tried and tested most of Las Vegas’s Passes and attractions and created several reviews to help you see which pass would suit you best.